biodiversitydata/data-sharing/README.md

 ## Overview

-This repository contains files used to generate the online presentation [Biodiversity data access](https://biodiversitydata.github.io/data-sharing) based on [Quarto](https://quarto.org/) and the [RevealJS](https://quarto.org/docs/presentations/revealjs/) framework.
+This repository contains files used to generate the online presentation [Sharing data and more](https://biodiversitydata.github.io/data-sharing) based on [Quarto](https://quarto.org/) and the [RevealJS](https://quarto.org/docs/presentations/revealjs/) framework.

 ## Usage